 Hospital Chaplain Salary

 Hospital Chaplains in the United States take home approximately $47K annually on average.
 Geography is the biggest factor affecting pay for this group, followed by years of experience.
 Medical benefits are awarded to most, and the larger part earn dental coverage.
 There are more male Hospital Chaplains than female among those who completed the questionnaire, making up 64 percent.
 Job satisfaction is high and work is enjoyable for most Hospital Chaplains.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Hospital Chaplain